 Personal injuries occur in a wide variety of ways.
-Almost any way someone else’s careless actions can cause you harm can support a personal injury claim.
-Some of the most common personal injury accidents in Fort Lauderdale include:
+Some of the most common personal injury cases in Fort Lauderdale include:

 - Boat Accidents